Bezier Curves and Picasso

 ...

 In words, each time we nest further, we exponentially decrease the probability that we will continue nesting in the future, and all the nesting logic is contained in the initialization of the object.
 We’re building an expression tree, and then when we evaluate an expression we have to walk down the tree and recursively evaluate the branches appropriately.
-Implementing the remaining classes is a quick exercise, and we remind the reader that the entire source code is available from this blog’s Google Code page.
+Implementing the remaining classes is a quick exercise, and we remind the reader that the entire source code is available from this blog’s Github page.
 Printing out such expressions results in some nice long trees, but also some short ones:

 >>> str(buildExpr())